 Production Line Workers and Equipment Users

-Production line workers and equipment users can use SAP PM to quickly and effectively manage maintenance issues so that production is not affected.
+Production line workers and equipment users can use SAP PM to quickly and effectively manage maintenance issues so that production is unaffected.

 Purchasing Departments